VincentEquityLab/Capstone/README.md

 ## 3.5🔍 Logistic Regression with PCA
 📂**File**:'scripts/7-LogisticRegression_PCA_c.ipynb

+#### 🎯 Why use Logistic Regression with PCA?

+The motivation for this approach is twofold:

+1. **Dimensionality Reduction**:
+   The original dataset contains a high number of features.
+PCA helps reduce this complexity by retaining the most informative components, which improves model performance and helps prevent overfitting.

+2. **Visualization of the Decision Boundary**:
+   By reducing the feature space to 2 dimensions, we can **visually inspect** the decision regions of the logistic regression classifier — something not feasible in higher dimensions.

+This setup allows us to assess both the **classification capability** of the model and to **visually interpret** its decision boundaries.

+---

 To visualize the classification and assess performance, a logistic regression model was trained using PCA-reduced features (first 2 principal components).
 PCA helped reduce dimensionality and allowed us to plot the decision space.